60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

-Everyone loves dogs, so why not incorporate them into your virtual fundraising event?
-In a dog walkathon, the benefits are twofold: you walk dogs at an animal shelter, and raise money for charity while you do it.
+Everyone loves dogs, right?
+So why not incorporate them into your virtual fundraising event?
+In a dog walkathon, the benefits are twofold: you get to walk dogs at an animal shelter and raise money for charity while you do it.

 This one isn’t for the faint of heart, but pushup-athons can be good fun (especially for anyone who feels like they have something to prove in the muscles department).
 Participants can simply set a timer and see how many push-ups they can do within the limit.

 Alternatively, you could see who the Last Man Standing is by letting a group of people do push-ups for as long as they can over video and seeing who collapses first.

 Because it seems like such an impressive physical feat, this challenge can be a good event for getting some press or media involvement especially if you have ex-military, personal trainers, and veterans involved.

 Now, let’s move on to a more popular type of fundraiser: Auctions